httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Modification of Required Message Parameters {#security-modify}

 An attacker could effectively deny a service by modifying an otherwise benign signature parameter or signed message component.
-While rejecting a modified message is the desired behavior, consistently failing signatures could lead to the verifier signature checking in order to make systems work again.
+While rejecting a modified message is the desired behavior, consistently failing signatures could lead to the verifier turning off signature checking in order to make systems work again (see {{security-ignore}}).

 If such failures are common within an application, the signer and verifier should compare their generated signature input strings with each other to determine which part of the message is being modified.
+However, the signer and verifier should not remove the requirement to sign the modified component when it is suspected an attacker is modifying the component.

 ## Mismatch of Signature Parameters from Message {#security-mismatch}

 The verifier needs to make sure that the signed message components match those in the message itself.
 This specification encourages this by requiring the verifier to derive these values from the message, but lazy cacheing or conveyance of the signature input string to a processing system could lead to downstream verifiers accepting a message that does not match the presented signature.

+## Multiple Signature Confusion {#security-multiple}

+Since [multiple signatures can be applied to one message](#signature-multiple), it is possible for an attacker to attach their own signature to a captured message without modifying existing signatures.
+This new signature could be completely valid based on the attacker's key, or it could be an invalid signature for any number of reasons.
+Each of these situations need to be accounted for.

+A verifier processing a set of valid signatures needs to account for all of the signers, identified by the signing keys.
+Only signatures from expected signers should be accepted, regardless of the cryptographic validity of the signature itself.

+A verifier processing a set of signatures on a message also needs to determine what to do when one or more of the signatures are not valid.
+If a message is accepted when at least one signature is valid, then a verifier could drop all invalid signatures from the request before processing the message further.
+Alternatively, if the verifier rejects a message for a single invalid signature, an attacker could use this to deny service to otherwise valid messages by injecting invalid signatures alongside the valid ones.

+## Signature Labels {#security-labels}

+HTTP Message Signature values are identified in the `Signature` and `Signature-Input` field values by unique labels.
+These labels are chosen only when attaching the signature values to the message and are not accounted for in the signing process.
+An intermediary adding its own signature is allowed to re-label an existing signature when processing the message.

+Therefore, applications should not rely on specific labels being present, and applications should not put semantic meaning on the labels themselves.
+Instead, additional signature parmeters can be used to convey whatever additional meaning is required to be attached to and covered by the signature.

 ## Symmetric Cryptography {#security-symmetric}